-Simple mantrap door systems are familiar to some.
+Simple mantrap doors are familiar to some.
 System complexity increases dramatically as more related doors, screening sensors, or connecting rooms are added.
 Isotec also designs for automatic security door systems that include card access systems, bio-metrics, etc. that govern the interlocking doors, to ensure compatibility with local building codes.